-Director Position Tenure Independent HD Kennedy Non-Executive Chairman 22 years No - Substantial Shareholder EA Myers CEO and Executive Director 12 years No - Executive Director V Petrovic Executive Director and Company Secretary 3 years No - Executive Director RB Rushworth Non-Executive Director 16 years No - Provides Executive Services MM Malaxos Non-Executive Director 4 years No - Provides Executive Services consider issues of materiality, the Board refers to the thresholds for qualitative and quantitative materiality as adopted by the Board and contained in the Board Charter, which is disclosed on the Company's website.
+Director Position Tenure Independent HD Kennedy Non-Executive Chairman 23 years No - Substantial Shareholder

+EA Myers CEO and Executive Director 13 years No - Executive Director V Petrovic Executive Director and Company Secretary 4 years No - Executive Director RB Rushworth Non-Executive Director 17 years No - Executive Director MM Malaxos (resigned February 2022) Non-Executive Director 5 years No - Provides Executive Services

 In considering the independence of Directors, the Board refers to the criteria for independence as set out in Box 2.3 of the ASX Corporate Governance Council's fourth edition of Corporate Governance Principles and Recommendations.
-To the extent that it is necessary for the Board to
+To the extent that it is necessary for the Board to consider issues of materiality, the Board refers to the thresholds for qualitative and quantitative materiality as adopted by the Board and contained in the Board Charter, which is disclosed on the Company's website.